Skip to content

 • You've gone through puberty and your periods haven't started by age 15

-• You suspect you might have PCOS, thyroid issues, or another underlying condition
+• You suspect PCOS, thyroid issues, or another underlying condition

 Treatment depends entirely on the underlying cause:

-• PCOS — Lifestyle changes, hormonal birth control, or medications like metformin.
-(Details in our PCOS post.)
+• PCOS, lifestyle changes, hormonal birth control, or medications like metformin

-• Thyroid issues — Thyroid medication to bring hormone levels back to normal
+• Thyroid issues, thyroid medication to normalise hormone levels

-• Fibroids or polyps — Medication or surgical procedures to remove them
+• Fibroids or polyps, medication or surgical procedures

-• Weight-related — Working with a healthcare provider or dietitian to reach a healthy weight
+• Weight-related, working with a provider or dietitian to reach a healthy weight

-In many parts of West and East Africa, cultural norms mean that period problems are often not discussed openly.
-Pain during periods is sometimes dismissed as something women just have to endure.
+In many parts of West and East Africa, cultural norms mean period problems are often not discussed openly, and pain is sometimes dismissed as something women just have to endure.

 Irregular periods are common, but they're also worth paying attention to.
 They can be a signal of an underlying condition that's treatable.
 Track your cycle, note your symptoms, and don't hesitate to talk to a healthcare professional if something feels off.